cdktf/cdktf-provider-boundary/docs/authMethodOidc.python.md

 When true, makes this auth method the primary auth method for the scope in which it resides.

-The primary auth method for a scope means the the user will be automatically created when they login using an OIDC account.
+The primary auth method for a scope means the user will be automatically created when they login using an OIDC account.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/boundary/1.1.4/docs/resources/auth_method_oidc#is_primary_for_scope AuthMethodOidc#is_primary_for_scope}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/boundary/1.1.5/docs/resources/auth_method_oidc#is_primary_for_scope AuthMethodOidc#is_primary_for_scope}

 ---